-Some tips for consideration by the mentor are:
+Some tips for consideration are:

-- Ask the mentee what they would like to focus on at the beginning of the session - · Follow-up and review actions from previous sessions - · Challenge in a constructive way - · Hold the mentee accountable for what they agreed to do - · Explore blockages when there has been no progress - Question and listen more than speaking unless sharing experiences or offering specific advice - · Recognise and build on successes - Keep critique positive.
-Build the person's confidence and self-belief - Reflect back what the mentee has said from time to time to reinforce points - · Agree on next steps or actions at the end of each session
+- Ask the mentee what they would like to focus on at the beginning of the session - Follow-up and review and actions from previous sessions - · Challenge in a constructive way - · Hold the mentee accountable for what they agreed to do - Explore blockages when there has been no progress - · Question and listen more than speaking unless sharing experiences or offering specific advice - · Recognise and build on successes - Keep critique positive.
+Build the person's confidence and self-belief - · Reflect back what the mentee has said from time to time to reinforce points - · Agree on next steps or actions at the end of each session.

-A set of ideas for discussion at the meetings is provided in Appendix B.
+A set of ideas for discussion at the meetings is provided in Appendix B. A further guide for mentors is provided in Appendix C.